thewoodfish/Substrate-C-Client-Library/README.md

 A samaritan is a digital state of an individual that is very decentralized and 100% owned and access-controlled by the owner.
 A samaritan can "possess" devices with its state and then allow programs can access that data, in a well defined infrastructure.
 Ofcourse, there's more to it...

-#### Please note that this is subject to quick change, as soon as the next minute.
-You're free to contribute in every way :)

 The idea implemented will be to build a layer beneath the user space but above the very kernel of an OS, that can communicate with a Substrate chain and other decentralized infrastructures e.g for storage.

 On the Samaritan OS, a user is asked to fill in personal details with well-defined fields that do not change.
 This goes to a decentralized storage and is recorded as a transaction on a substrate chain.